 WHAT THE SCIENCE SAYS

 You should feel encouraged that there’s an identifiable cause for these differences in fat storage, and it’s the hormonal differences between men and women.

 We all carry the male and female hormones testosterone and estrogen.
 Those ratios are different between men and women, and it’s these ratios that impact what happens with body fat storage.

 Women have more subcutaneous fat, often driven by the binding of estrogen.
 Subcutaneous fat located right underneath the skin frequently leads to that pock-marked look of cellulite.

-You may even sometimes see cellulite in thin women.
+You may even sometimes see cellulite in thin women with a lower percent body fat.
 While this type of fat is less dangerous than visceral and belly fat it can still be troublesome, and if you have it, you likely want it gone!

 How do we fix this problem?
-Through training and nutrition, with emphasis on nutrition
+Through training and nutrition, with emphasis on healthy diet.

 In the case of men, higher testosterone typically creates more visceral fat, and belly fat stored behind the muscle surrounding the organs.
 Visceral fat is more androgenic, with more receptors in this adipose tissue that bind to testosterone, which promotes the deposition of this fat.